Design and Management

 System Design and Management

-MIT's System Design and Management (SDM) program, offered jointly by the MIT Sloan School of Management and School of Engineering, is a master's program for experienced engineers and product development professionals who seek to build upon their technical background and advance to positions of leadership in their careers.
-Program applicants have significant engineering and/or managerial experience, in addition to a scientific or engineering education.
+The program is designed for experienced engineers and product development professionals who seek to build upon their technical background and advance to positions of leadership in their careers.
+Participants come from both private and government institutions, either as company-sponsored or self-sponsored students.
+Applicants have significant engineering and/or managerial experience, in addition to a scientific or engineering education.
 On average, SDM student-fellows have about 10 years of work experience.
-Program participants come from both private and government institutions, either as company-sponsored or self-sponsored students.
 Most SDM students have advanced degrees in other fields, and over half come from countries other than the United States.

-Full-time Residential Option
+Residential Option

-Commuter and Distance Learning Options
+Distance Learning Option

 Integrated Design and Management